socketry/utopia/plan.md

 Guidelines:

-- Avoid a global magical `params` hash.
+- Do not retain Rack request or environment compatibility APIs.
 - Prefer `arguments` over `params`.
 - Parse request data lazily.
 - Keep query, form, JSON, and multipart parsing separable where possible.
 - Do not monkey patch `Protocol::HTTP::Request`; Utopia-specific convenience methods belong on `Utopia::Request`.
+- Pass `Utopia::Request` explicitly as the middleware request argument.
-- Keep the protocol request explicit as the middleware argument.
+- Keep the protocol request available as `request.delegate` for integrations which specifically require the concrete protocol object.
-- Do not expose generic ambient `Utopia.request` style state; use `Utopia::Request.current` for this specific parsed request view.
+- Do not expose generic ambient `Utopia.request` style state; use `Utopia::Request.current` for request-adjacent ambient access.
 - Use Utopia-owned fiber state for optional adjacent application state rather than Rack-style `env` or a Utopia request attribute hash.
+- Derived requests should duplicate the protocol delegate, preserve the original request path, be passed explicitly downstream, and temporarily replace `Utopia::Request.current` for the derived invocation.

 Possible arguments shape: